slipster216/VertexPaint/ReadMe.txt

 Warning: This package can take a long time to import into Unity due to a large number of shader variants; if you do not need the shaders and only want the vertex painter, I suggest removing them from the project before importing.
 They are fantastic shaders though..

+A note on the license:

+I have been asked by several people if I mind them reselling parts or all of this package in the Unity Asset Store.
+I have amended the license to prohibit this use case.
+I have given this package away for free and put considerable work into it, if you find that your product is enhanced by it’s use, then please point your users towards my repository.
+Thanks you.

 Additional Vertex Streams

 	This package allows you to paint information onto the vertices of a mesh in the Unity editor as well as modify any attribute of the mesh.
 It uses the new 'additionalVertexStream' system of Unity5, which allows you to override per-instance data on meshes without paying the cost of duplicating a full mesh.
 This makes it ideal for painting vertex information across many instances of a mesh.
 The tool also allows you to easily bake that information back to mesh assets if you'd prefer to make a modified mesh and store that in disk, instead of with the instance in the scene.